Simple Father’s Day Cards Kids Can Make in 10 Minutes

 Toddlers especially enjoy messy crafts like this one.
 Plus, parents often save handprint cards for many years.

-2. Superhero Dad Card
+2. Superhero Dad Simple Father’s Day Card

 Superhero Dad Card